 - Infections

 The Pennsylvania DLI reports that cuts, lacerations, and puncture wounds are the third most common accidents across the state.
+There were 26,546 of these incidents in 2024, constituting 16% of the total injuries reported.
 Cuts refer to what people commonly think of when they injure themselves with a knife or other object that breaks the skin in a straight line.
 Lacerations are similar to cuts but jagged; the skin rips or tears.
 Puncture wounds occur when a sharp object breaks through one or more layers of skin.

 When a derma band or STERIS trip cannot repair a cut, laceration, or puncture wound, doctors often use staples or stitches in the wound for it to heal.
 These types of injuries typically leave scars.
 In the most severe cases, an employee might need surgery to repair the wound and potentially some cosmetic surgery to reduce scarring.
 The exact treatment depends on the specifics of the physical harm suffered.

-You might think that broken bones and fractures are the most common type of accident in Allentown, but fractures are lower on the list.
+You might think that broken bones and fractures are the most common type of accident in Allentown, but fractures are lower on the list, accounting for 3.5% of the Pennsylvania work injuries recorded in 2024.
 Regardless, broken bones that occur in workplaces almost always lead to a claim.
 Doctors have to immobilize a break, no matter how small.
 This requires a splint, at the very least, but most who suffer fractures must wear a cast for at least six weeks.

 Even the most minor fracture can impair someone’s ability to do their job and force a worker to take some time off or a reduced schedule, leading to a claim.
 Breaking a finger or a toe interferes with manual activities and mobility.
 Leg fractures require a cast and crutches, making it impossible for injured team members to do anything but desk duties.